![]() |

 After a short while you will see the ruins of an old Victorian building that used to haul coaches up the steep tramway below.

-Continue forward following two ground level concrete footpath signs.
+Continue forward following a ground level concrete footpath sign.
 The wide footpath dips along a ridge with steep wooded slopes on either side.

 It is a shame that this fine walk has to come to an end.